Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Good to know: This sleeping pad is unisex

-It was a pretty hard call when it came to deciding which was the overall best sleeping mat because this offering from Therm-a-Rest came up astonishingly well in our tests.
-In fact, our tester Barry said the Therm-a-Rest NeoAir Xlite NXT is one of the best sleeping pads he’s ever used – if not the best.
-That’s saying something considering the amount of miles Barry’s put down.
+In fact, I think the Therm-a-Rest NeoAir Xlite NXT is one of the best sleeping pads I’ve ever used, if not the best.
+That’s saying something considering the amount of miles I’ve put down through both my job and personal time enjoying the outdoors.

 Therm-a-Rest NeoAir XTherm